Javlon2000/JWT-Authentication/README.md

   If everything is fine, you will get new JSON Web Token.

 4) Echo:
-  Verify with new JSON Web token.
+  Verify with new JSON Web Token, using "accessToken" header.